MIT-DB-Class/go-db-2024/lab1.md

 go test
 ```

 You should then see the failed test messages as described in the previous section.
+You can refer to the main README of the repo or the pdf handout for additional git suggestions.